rtlee9/flattening/readme.md

 To use the tool, follow these steps:

-1. Install the required dependencies by running `pip install -r requirements.txt`.

-2. Open your terminal or command prompt and navigate to the project directory.

-3. Run the CLI tool by executing the command `python flatten.py`.
+1. Run the CLI tool by executing the command `python flatten.py`, setting slab parameters as documented below.

-4. Follow the prompts to enter the desired values for the width, length, stepover, depth, and other parameters.

-5. Once the G-code is generated, copy it to your clipboard.
+1. Copy the output of the program to your clipbboard

-6. Paste the G-code into your CNC controller, such as Mach4, to execute the flattening process.
+1. Paste the G-code into your CNC controller, such as Mach4

+1. Zero your axes
+    1. Set your Z-axis zero to the upper-most height of the slab
+    1. Set your X-axis zero to the side of the slab closest to true X0
+    1. Set your Y-Axis zero to the side of the slab closest to true Y0

+1. Run the program to flatten your slab

 ## Options